nicolaswurtz/chordpro-php/README.md

 - Display french chords
 - Guess tonality key of a song

-_I'm french, so there's probably a lot of mistakes, writing english is not always easy — je fais ce que je peux hein :P_
+_I'm french, so there's probably a lot of mistakes, my english is not always accurate — je fais ce que je peux hein :P_

 ## Install